Informal learning: Experiences and examples

 Lao villagers assemble jigsaw maps of Southeast Asia.
 These maps were made by Big Brother Mouse, a literacy project in Laos.
 It was the first time any of them had seen a jigsaw puzzle of any sort.

 Informal knowledge is information that has not been externalized or captured and the primary locus of the knowledge may be inside someone's head.
-For example, in the cause of language acquisition, a mother may teach a child basic concepts of grammar and language at home, prior to the child entering a formal education system.
+For example, in the case of language acquisition, a mother may teach a child basic concepts of grammar and language at home, prior to the child entering a formal education system.
 In such a case, the mother has a tacit understanding of language structures, syntax and morphology, but she may not be explicitly aware of what these are.
-She understands the language and passes her knowledge on to her offspring.

-Other examples of informal knowledge transfer include instant messaging, a spontaneous meeting on the Internet, a phone call to someone who has information you need, a live one-time-only sales meeting introducing a new product, a chat-room in real time, a chance meeting by the water cooler, a scheduled Web-based meeting with a real-time agenda, a tech walking you through a repair process, or a meeting with your assigned mentor or manager.
+Other examples of informal knowledge transfer include instant messaging, a spontaneous meeting on the Internet, a phone call to someone who has information you need, or a chance meeting by the water cooler.

 Experience indicates that much of the learning for performance is informal.
-Those who transfer their knowledge to a learner are usually present in real time.
-Such learning can take place over the telephone or through the Internet, as well as in person.

 In the UK, the government formally recognized the benefits of informal learning in "The Learning Revolution" White Paper published on March 23, 2009.
 The Learning Revolution Festival ran in October 2009 and funding has been used by libraries—which offer a host of informal learning opportunities such as book groups, "meet the author" events and family history sessions—to run activities such as The North East Festival of Learning.